ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+08:

+- Clarify requirements for initializing aggregation jobs.

+- Add more considerations for Sybil attacks.

+- Expand guidance around choosing the VDAF verification key.

+- Add an error type registry for the aggregation sub-protocol.

 07:

 - Bump version tag from "dap-06" to "dap-07".
 This is a bug-fix revision: the